lifewinning/networks.land/reference/physical/index.md

 category: reference
 ---

 This is intended as a broad overview of different types of physical objects and infrastructure that make up the internet.
 There are longer, more in-depth overviews of each of these infrastructural elements, but this is mainly for having a big-picture view of how they work.
-For more information on different companies and who owns some of this stuff, refer to section on **Who Owns The Internet?**

-***

 # Routers

 For most people, this is where access to the internet starts.
 Well, technically it starts at a computer, tablet, or smart phone, and it starts with a wi-fi connection.
 Wifi signals travel through the air, usually between a device (like a computer or a phone) and a router.
 That router is connected to the internet via a modem, which connects either via what would be a TV cable (coaxial) or a phone line.

-***

 # Cables